Our conductors

 Hannah Tomasini – Symphony Choir

-Hannah Tomasini (born 1992) is orginally from Groningen and studied classical piano with Nata Tsvereli and choral conducting with Louis Buskens, both at the Prince Claus Conservatoire.
-She currently still studies classical singing there with Hanneke de Wit.
+Hannah Tomasini (born 1992) is orginally from Groningen and studied classical piano with Nata Tsvereli, choral conducting with Louis Buskens, and classical singing with Hanneke de Wit, all at the Prince Claus Conservatoire.
 She conducts several choirs and has a piano teaching practice, as well as teaching singing with the Roden Girl Choristers.
 In addition, she regularly performs at concerts in the region as a mezzo-soprano and pianist.

 During her vocal studies, Hannah received master classes from Nico van der Meel, Paul McNamara, Maarten Koningsberger and Margreet Honig.
 As part of her choral conducting studies, she received coaching from Ronald Slager and Antony Hermus.
 In opera productions, she played, among others, the role of the third lady in Die Zauberflöte, and that of the sorceress in Dido and Aeneas.